 Adzuki bean is an herbaceous annual.
 It has similar climate and soil requirements as soybeans.
-After about two months after seedling, the plant blooms yellow flowers which develop into elongated, cylindrical, smooth skinned pods in clusters in the next 40 days.
+After about two months after seedling, the plant produces yellow flowers, which develop into elongated, cylindrical, smooth-skinned pods in clusters in the next 40 days.

 Boiled beans feature nutty, buttery texture and sweet flavor.

-Adzuki beans are one of the important sources of plant proteins.
-100g beans hold 329 calories, and provide 19.87 g or 35% of recommended daily allowance of protein.
+Adzuki beans are one of the important sources of plant-based proteins.
+100g beans hold 329 calories and provide 19.87 g or 35% of the recommended daily allowance of protein.

 Red vigna beans contain antioxidants such as isoflavones and pro-anthocyanidins in ample amounts.
-Total value of isoflavones is 0.59 mg per 100 grams of beans; daidzein and genistein at levels 0.36 mg and 0.23 mg respectively.
+The total value of isoflavones is 0.59 mg per 100 grams of beans; daidzein and genistein at levels 0.36 mg and 0.23 mg respectively.
 Isoflavones have been found to reduce post-menopausal cancers and osteoporosis.

 Like other legumes, adzuki beans contain lots of dietary fiber.
 Dietary fiber works as a bulk laxative that helps to protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.
-Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing reabsorption of cholesterol binding bile acids in the colon.
+Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing the reabsorption of cholesterol-binding bile acids in the colon.

 Plant sterols (phytosterols) especially β-sitosterol that help lower cholesterol levels in the body.

 Folate, along with vitamin B-12, is one of the essential co-factor for DNA synthesis and cell division.
 Adequate folate in the diet around conception and during pregnancy may help prevent neural-tube defects in the newborn baby.